Why I started this

 A little about myself

 My full name is Anton Cebalo.
 I’m a first-generation American with roots in Croatia.
 I loved history enough to pursue both a BA and MA in it.
 After feeling cooped up in my head for the past few years, doing ghostwriting gigs and other odd jobs, I finally felt the need to start writing independently.
-This substack helps me to both clarify my thoughts as well as find other people of a similar mind.
+This Substack helps me to both clarify my thoughts as well as find other people of a similar mind.
+So if you’re out there, feel free to reach out.

 I take the time to research and craft stories on the past, present, and possible future(s).
 It’s also informed by my own life as well.
 So, if you like my writing, maybe share this around and subscribe, so I get a little bump of encouragement knowing I’m putting out something worthwhile.

-In 2022, the average trust across all U.S. institutions hit a new low.
+In 2022, the average trust across all leading U.S. institutions hit a new low.

 A comparable trend is present throughout the world.
 In 2019, Cambridge University’s Centre for the Future of Democracy recorded the highest level of discontentment across all democracies since it began conducting survey research.
 And this was before COVID, no less.
 There has been no follow-up since.